emzmwf/nmrC_DMScripts/README.md

 Descriptions:

-HRTEM Orientation Map Angle and length - uses a filtered FFT to identify and map orientations via peak intensity
+HRTEM Orientation Map Angle and length - uses a filtered FFT to identify and map orientations via peak intensity Viridis.dm3 and twilight_shifted.dm3 are colormaps derived from the Matplotlib colormaps of the same names that can be installed into GMS and used with this script.